Key takeaways

 When you create a diversity, equity, and inclusion committee, you'll have dedicated attention that drives efforts to expand or increase your DEI aspirations.
 A DEI committee can help assess your current state, develop new initiatives, and monitor and track your DEI progress as you utilize new DEI policies.

-Once you identify your diversity goals, you can develop targeted and specific initiatives to help you achieve them.
-Every effort you institute to improve DEI in your organization — from refining recruitment strategies and attracting diverse candidates to enhancing educational opportunities — should aim to help you reach your diversity goal and objectives.
+Once you identify your diversity, equity, and inclusion goals, develop targeted initiatives to help you achieve them.
+Every effort you institute to improve DEI in your organization should aim to help you reach your objectives.

 DEI budget efficiency